 c) Don't sacrifice development in order to hit a blot.
-Had you rolled 31 in Position #35, you would hit White's blot because of the likelihood he would cover his 5-point on the next roll, leaving you behind in development.
-But with 11 you get to make two excellent priming points against White's un-split checkers, gaining the upper hand unless White performs exceptionally well on his next turn.
+Had you rolled 31 in Position #35, you would hit White's blot because of the likelihood she would cover her 5-point on the next roll, leaving you behind in development.
+But with 11 you get to make two excellent priming points against White's un-split checkers, gaining the upper hand unless White performs exceptionally well on her next turn.
 Likewise, you'll never be using up most of your roll to hit a blot in the outfield when you roll 33: the correct play in Position #36 secures lasting improvements and doesn't allow your opponent to recover via a blot-hitting contest.
-Many doublet replies require that you make this kind of less committal play, locking in a solid advantage without trying to do too much.
+Many doublet replies invite you to make this kind of solid play, locking in an enduring positional advantage without inviting a lot of immediate volatility.